 Lunch was at Fisher’s, a pub-like seafood spot near the water.
 I sat at the bar and enjoyed a crisp, bracingly cold white wine and the catch of the day.
 I chatted with the bartender, a young bloke who grew up in Glasgow but came to Edinburgh a few years ago to distance himself from the hectic pace of the city.
 As a native New Yorker who moved to San Francisco more than 10 years ago, I understood this.

 After lunch, I decided to follow the path along the Water of Leith back into town.
 The path and the Water meandered through Edinburgh and looked charming and inviting.
 I popped my AirPods back in and hit play.
-The slow, lilting lyrics from the best hangover anthem ever recorded played out:
+The slow, lilting lyrics from the best drinking anthem ever recorded played out:

 It’s Saturday night